From System of Record to System of Context & Work

 |---|---|---|

-| Epic-tax via Workshop | Pay revenue-share to Epic for plugin slot | Abridge ($5.3B val, $100M+ ARR, 60K+ clinicians), Ambience ($1.25B val) — ambient scribing |
+| Epic-tax via Workshop | Pay revenue-share to Epic for plugin slot | Abridge ($5.3B val, $100M+ ARR, 60K+ clinicians), Ambience ($1.25B val), ambient scribing |

-| Direct-to-clinician bypass | Skip the EHR entirely; ad-supported | OpenEvidence ($12B val, 40% of US physicians) — clinical reasoning with cited literature |
+| Direct-to-clinician bypass | Skip the EHR entirely; ad-supported | OpenEvidence ($12B val, 40% of US physicians), clinical reasoning with cited literature |

-| Labor bypass for nursing | Sell the work, not the software | Hippocratic ($3.5B val, 115M+ patient interactions) — discharge calls, follow-ups |
+| Labor bypass for nursing | Sell the work, not the software | Hippocratic ($3.5B val, 115M+ patient interactions), discharge calls, follow-ups |

-| RCM / autonomous coding | Verifiable transaction loop | Rapid Claims, Codametrix, Augmedix — claim paid is dense (1) |
+| RCM / autonomous coding | Verifiable transaction loop | Rapid Claims, Codametrix, Augmedix, the claim-paid signal is dense (1) |

 Legal (Practice & Matter Management)